osm2pgsql-dev/osm2pgsql-website/contribute/dependencies.md

 </tbody>
 </table>

-* C++11 should be fully supported from GCC 4.8.1, Clang 3.4.
 * C++14 should be fully supported from GCC 5, Clang 3.4.
 * C++17 should be fully supported from GCC 7, Clang 6.